 Housing Options - Council and Housing Association Accommodation

 Cardiff Council and the Housing Associations in the city have a common waiting list for their properties.
-Anyone aged 16 or over can apply but you should consider the following:
+Anyone aged 16 or over can apply but you should think about:

 - Where you want to live - are there Council or Housing Association properties in that area?